NathanVaughn/nathanv.me/content/work-experience/emerson/index.md

 phoneNumber = "641-754-3011"
 tags = ["SOLIDWORKS", "documentation", "PowerApps"] keywords = []
-description = "I am working as a Product Engineer in the Special Products group of [Fisher Controls](https://www.emerson.com/en-us/automation/fisher) in Marshalltown, Iowa.
+description = "I am working as a Product Engineer in the Engineered Specials group of [Fisher Controls](https://www.emerson.com/en-us/automation/fisher) in Marshalltown, Iowa.
 I am responsible for answering and providing engineering input to inquiries from sales and manufacturing worldwide for many of Fisher's largest sliding stem product lines.
 Additionally, I work on engineering special orders, which often contain unique material, temperature, pressure, or other requirements." showFullContent = false weight = 1
 +++

-I am working as a Product Engineer in the Special Products group of [Fisher Controls](https://www.emerson.com/en-us/automation/fisher) in Marshalltown, Iowa.
+I am working as a Product Engineer in the Engineered Specials group of [Fisher Controls](https://www.emerson.com/en-us/automation/fisher) in Marshalltown, Iowa.
 As a Product Engineer, I support the full life cycle for many of Fisher's sliding stem product lines.
 This includes quoting special designs,